Online Metric Matching: Beyond the Worst Case: Adversarial Setting

 \section{Adversarial Setting}

-In this section, we focus on a more general setting where both servers and requests are adversarially chosen.
-This setting has been extensively studied in the past \cite{DBLP:conf/compgeom/Raghvendra18,DBLP:journals/algorithmica/BansalBGN14}, whereas all known guarantees are established in balanced markets.
-We show that the competitive ratio guarantees in balanced markets of algorithms satisfying certain natural conditions can be carried over to unbalanced markets, and the resulting competitive ratios in unbalanced markets only depend on the number of requests.
-Combined with the algorithms of prior work, we obtain competitive ratio guarantees in unbalanced markets with adversarial servers and requests, which in turn leads to improved guarantees in unbalanced markets with adversarial servers and stochastic requests.
-In particular, we show that both the $O(\log^3 n)$-competitive algorithm of \cite{DBLP:conf/soda/MeyersonNP06} for general metrics and the $O(\log n)$-competitive algorithm of \cite{DBLP:conf/icalp/GuptaL12} for doubling metrics admit the same competitive ratios in unbalanced markets.
-The latter result also improves the $O(\sqrt{n})$ competitive ratio for $d = 1$ in unbalanced markets with servers adversarially chosen and requests drawn from a smooth distribution in \prettyref{thm:ratio-ahg-excess}.
+In this section, we focus on the adversarial setting without predictions.
+This setting has been extensively studied in the past \cite{DBLP:journals/algorithmica/BansalBGN14,DBLP:conf/compgeom/Raghvendra18}, whereas all known guarantees are established in balanced markets.
+We show that the competitive ratios in balanced markets of greedy algorithms satisfying certain natural conditions can be carried over to unbalanced markets.
+Combined with the algorithms of prior work, we obtain the first competitive ratio guarantees for unbalanced markets and the adversarial setting, which in turn leads to improved guarantees for unbalanced markets and the semi-stochastic setting.
+In particular, we show that both the $O(\log^3 n)$-competitive algorithm of \cite{DBLP:conf/soda/MeyersonNP06} for general metrics and the $O(\log n)$-competitive algorithm of \cite{DBLP:conf/icalp/GuptaL12} for doubling metrics retain their competitive ratios in unbalanced markets.
+The latter result also improves the $O(\sqrt{n})$ competitive ratio for $d = 1$ in \Cref{thm:ratio-ahg-excess}.